entr0py43/getclean/CodeBook.md

-*Reads in column names and activity codes (same for training and test datasets) *Reads in training and test datasets and applies column names *Adds subject ID and substitutes text description of activity for coded numerical variable *Selects only the variable columns of interest (Mean&StandardDeviation) *Merges training and test datasets into one data frame *Makes variable names more readable by eliminating abbreviations *Creates summary data.frame consisting of Mean of each variable, grouped by subject and activity
+*Reads in column names and activity codes (same for training and test datasets) *Reads in training and test datasets and applies column names *Adds subject ID and substitutes text description of activity for coded numerical variable *Selects only the variables of interest (Mean&StandardDeviation) *Merges training and test datasets into one data frame *Makes variable names more readable by eliminating abbreviations *Creates summary data.frame consisting of Mean of each variable, grouped by subject and activity